 - A Raising Arizona reference was also spotted as the Sleep Well Motel is located on State Farm Rd. #31, Tempe AZ (which was the address for Maricopa County Maximum Security Correctional Facility For Men in the film Raising Arizona).

-- We also noticed a familiar sound throughout the film - that being the sounds of RC the car that were used for the Forklift Sal toy (as well as Transitron when he speeds off after closing Jessie in the box).
+- We also noticed a familiar sound throughout the film – that being the sounds of RC the car that was used for the Forklift Sal toy (as well as Transitron when he speeds off after closing Jessie in the box).

 - Did you know that a deleted scene from Toy Story of TERROR! called Travel Brochures actually had a nod to Russell from Up?
 Check out the brochure on the right which says “Russel’s Redwood Forest – Explore the Wilderness”.
 Maybe it’s not a nod to Russell since his name is spelled incorrectly (with one L), but we still believe it is.